 What’s a planner for when you don’t know what to put in it right?
-Don’t fret, I’ve created templates for planning my wedding that is free for you to download and use.
-You’re my dear readers whom I’ve come to know as friends, this is just something small for the support and encouragement you’ve given me so please feel free to use my little token of appreciation.
-However, do note that you may have to tweak it according to your preference as I made it to suit my plans.
-Also, note that I’m a Singaporean bride so most of my planning process is more relatable to fellow Singaporeans.
+Don’t fret, I’ve created templates for planning my wedding for you to download.
+Do note that you may have to tweak it according to your preference as I made it to suit my plans.

-I will be adding more downloadable templates as our planning progresses but please refer to my Wedding Planning Lists (Free Downloads) page for more.
+I will be adding more downloadable templates as our planning progresses but please refer to my Wedding Planning Lists page for more.

 That’s about most I got to make my planner.
 Of course, to make it prettier, you can add stickers, pretty paper, do a full on scrapbook style planner, its up to you, its your planner after all.
 I decided to go for something simple and sleek so that Shine can help me carry it around without feeling like a sissy.
 But please excuse my amateur drawing on my dividers, that’s my way of making my planner look pinterest-y.

 So you’ve made a planner but; what’s next?
 Lets settle the very basic of the planning process first.
 The other aspects of the wedding can be found on the Wedding Checklist for you to refer to find out what else you will have to prepare for.

 First of all, you have to set an estimated budget.
 Yes, I said estimated because in reality, you will not be spending 30k net, most probably you would be spending a little more than what you initially predicted which is normal or bless you, with discipline, you may also spend a little less than what you’ve budgeted.
 But don’t go overboard and spend on anything more than you can afford.